A Deep Cybersickness Predictor through Kinematic Data with Encoded Physiological Representation: User Study

 \subsection{Participants and Task Design}

-We invited 53 participants ($M_{age} = 26.3$, $SD_{age} = 3.3$, Females: 26) from the local city to participate in a navigation task in an immersive environment.
-To obtain more samples, we asked all participants to participate three times in three days.
-Hence we collected 159 samples.
+In this study, 53 participants ($M_{age}=26.3$, $SD_{age}=3.3$, females: 26) completed a navigation task in an immersive environment.
+Most participants were young individuals as VR applications are more popular among this group.
+Each participant completed the task three times over three days, resulting in 159 samples.
+However, two samples were discarded due to device defects, leaving 157 samples for data analysis.

-Upon arrival, participants were asked to fill out one questionnaire to investigate their health conditions and experience playing games and using VR devices.
-From this questionnaire, no participants reported any health issues that would affect the experiment results.
-They were rewarded with different gifts afterward.
-All participants also signed a consent form prior to participating in the experiment.
+Upon arrival, participants signed a consent form indicating potential risks and their agreement for the experiment.
+They completed a questionnaire assessing their health conditions and experience with gaming and VR devices.
+All participants confirmed their eligibility, reporting no pre-existing medical issues that would affect their performance.
+They were compensated with various gifts upon completion of the study.

-The participants were given a clear explanation of the navigation task they had to accomplish, along with detailed instructions on how to use the HTC Vive Pro hand controllers.
-Their challenge was to traverse a virtual forest, following a gravel path that meandered through winding curves and straight stretches.
-The VR immersion lasted for a short four minutes to provoke a moderate severity of cybersickness and avoid posing a threat to participants' health in longer immersion.
-A visual representation of this path is depicted in \cref{fig:ve}.
+Participants received clear instructions on the navigation task and how to use HTC Vive Pro hand controllers.
+They had to navigate a virtual forest along a winding gravel path.
+The VR immersion lasted four minutes to induce moderate cybersickness without posing health risks. \autoref{fig:ve} shows a visual representation of the path.